rackerlabs/support-how-to/content/rackspace-email/post-rackspace-email-mailbox-rename-client-configuration.md

 8. Select **POP or IMAP** from the options presented and click **Next**.
 You will be taken to the **POP and IMAP Account Settings Screen**.

+    Note: In Outlook 2010 you will select **Internet Email** on this step.

 9. Enter the following settings to connect to the renamed mailbox:

     - **Your Name:**  The name email recipients will see in the *From* field.